 - Toss the shredded cheese with some cornstarch to ensure that the cheese melts evenly and doesn’t end up a super stringy mess.
 The cornstarch also helps thicken the sauce.

 - You can use any sort of short pasta shape that you like, but I like the medium pasta shells because they hold the cheese sauce really well with their little nooks and crannies.

 - You’ll also need a little butter and some whole milk.

-Once the pasta is cooked all of the other ingredients are added to the pan and from there it’s just a little bit of stirring to get the final result: a pan a mac and cheese for one that’s so decadent you’ll want to eat it straight from the pot.
+Once the pasta is cooked all of the other ingredients are added to the pan and from there it’s just some stirring to get the final result: a pan of mac and cheese for one that’s so decadent you’ll want to eat it straight from the pot.
 Or, if you’re feeling a little more civilized transfer it to a bowl and garnish it with some fresh parsley to fancy it up.

 💌 Never miss a recipe!
 Sign up for the Weekly Newsletter to get recipes straight to your inbox.